Dynamoi LogoMusic Promotion · YouTube Growth

 Although the official cutoff is now 8 minutes, many creators still aim for videos in the 10–12 minute range.
 That length balances three goals: delivering enough value to keep viewers engaged, allowing space for one or two mid-roll ads, and satisfying YouTube’s algorithm, which favors longer watch times.

-For musicians and labels, this rule can be applied by creating longer content around a release — for example, pairing a music video with behind-the-scenes footage or commentary to push total length past 8 minutes.
+For musicians and labels, this rule can be applied by creating longer content around a release.
+For example, pair a music video with behind-the-scenes footage or commentary to push total length past 8 minutes.

 This not only unlocks mid-rolls but also increases overall watch time, which boosts recommendations and visibility.